How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Minnesota Installment Promissory Note

-Every Installment Promissory Note in Minnesota should include the following vital provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 8% maximum for loans under $100,000 under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Installment Promissory Note in Minnesota should include the following vital provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 8% maximum agreed rate; the cap does not apply to written loans of $100,000 or more. under Minnesota law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 An installment note must include the complete payment schedule - the number of payments, the amount of each payment, the payment due date, and how each payment is applied to principal and interest.

 Minnesota requires the following elements in a valid promissory note: written agreement signed by borrower, payment schedule, interest rate disclosure, late fee terms.